-(a) Every reasonable effort will be made to ensure that no regular employee is assigned to work less than four hours in a given day with the exception of emergency situations.

-- The Employer must make every effort to assign an employee at least 4 hours in a given day, unless there was an emergency situation. - (b) An employee reporting to work but unable to commence or continue her/his duties for reasons beyond the control of the Employer, shall be required to immediately report the situation to her Supervisor.
+- (a) Every reasonable effort will be made to ensure that no regular employee is assigned to work less than four hours in a given day with the exception of emergency situations. - (b) An employee reporting to work but unable to commence or continue his/her duties for reasons beyond the control of the Employer, shall be required to immediately report the situation to his/her Supervisor.
 Where possible, the employee shall be reassigned to an alternate worksite.
-Where no alternate work is available, the employee shall receive payment for the assignment to a maximum of four hours straight-time pay or, where the Employer is reimbursed for greater than four hours payment, for the number of hours reimbursed to the Employer.

-- After you have reported to work you will be paid short notice cancellation for any hours that are cancelled that day and not replaced. - (c) Assignments cancelled with less than 24 hours' notice shall not result in loss of pay to the employee, provided the Employer is reimbursed for the service. - (d) If an employee is required to attend to a deceased client she shall be paid for all hours worked in accordance with the collective agreement.
+Where no alternate work is available, the employee shall receive payment for the assignment to a maximum of four hours straight-time pay or, where the Employer is reimbursed for greater than four hours payment, for the number of hours reimbursed to the Employer. - (c) Assignments cancelled with less than 24 hours' notice shall not result in loss of pay to the employee, provided the Employer is reimbursed for the service. - (d) If an employee is required to attend to a deceased client he/she shall be paid for all hours worked in accordance with the collective agreement.
 An employee shall not suffer loss of pay for assignments that are re-assigned due to the employee being required to attend to a deceased client.
 The employee will be paid the greater of the hours worked or the hours scheduled for that day.